tidyverse/googlesheets4/tests/testthat/_snaps/schemas.md

     Code
       new("Spreadsheet", foofy = "blah")
     Error <googlesheets4_error>
-      Properties not recognized for the Spreadsheet schema:
+      Properties not recognized for the 'Spreadsheet' schema: x 'foofy'
-      * foofy

 ---

     Code
       new("Spreadsheet", foofy = "blah", foo = "bar")
     Error <googlesheets4_error>
-      Properties not recognized for the Spreadsheet schema:
+      Properties not recognized for the 'Spreadsheet' schema: x 'foofy'
-      * foofy
-      * foo
+      x 'foo'

 # check_against_schema() errors when no schema can be found